GrvTakte/Launcher/README.md

 * acticity_home.xml file is nothing but the UI for your home screen.
 * To create activity_home.xml file right click on layout folder present in src/res/ -> choose resource layout file -> write the name for resource file -> click on create button.

+### Steps to create AppDetail class:-
+* Right click on src folder -> select new java class -> enter the name for java class, Here we declare name as AppDetail.java -> click on create button.